Michael G. Wolfgang, Esq. 1929 – 2016

 We mourn the passing of our firm founder Michael G. Wolfgang on October 29, 2016.
 A Funeral Service was held on Tuesday, November 1.
 Read his obituary in The Buffalo News.

-Michael G. Wolfgang started the practice of law in 1955 and from 1964 until 1979 he was an Assistant Attorney General in the New York State Department of Law, concluding his State service as Chief of the Regional Office covering Western New York.
+Michael G. Wolfgang started the practice of law in 1955, and served in the New York State Attorney General’s Office from 1964 through 1979, capping his state service as Chief of the Regional Office covering Western New York.
 While heading the Attorney General’s Office, he represented the State in Eminent Domain matters in the New York State Court of Claims.
-This litigation involved acquisition of lands primarily for interstate highway work.
-In this period, Mr. Wolfgang tried well over 500 cases to verdict.
-These cases involved the valuation of commercial, industrial, and residential properties of all sorts and more particularly, partial takings so as to require valuations before taking and valuations after taking.
+Mr. Wolfgang tried well over 500 cases to verdict.

-Starting in 1981, Mr. Wolfgang engaged in the private practice of law concentrating in the areas of tax assessment challenges and Eminent Domain.
+private practice, concentrating in the areas of tax assessment challenges and Eminent Domain.
 During this period, he tried approximately 100 cases to verdict and settled more than 400 cases before trial.

 Peter Allen Weinmann